 So, in the end, Affinity is proof of outstanding quality Progressive Metal, stellar musicianship and technical prowess.
 The album is not an easy listen and you probably need a few rounds until you really heard all of the details.
 On the other hand, the album comes across as quite cold.
 A monument of technique, pretty much devoid of emotion.
 Like the story it is trying to depict.

 So, should you buy this record at all?
 If you are prog specialist, an avid fan or otherwise addicted, go for it.
 The album gorges of fine, outstanding, highly technical prog that at times sounds otherworldly.
-But I can guarantee that this type of record will not talk to folks just looking for a nice tune.
+But I can guarantee that this type of record will not talk to folks just looking for a nice tune, nor probably the next.
 No sir, it won’t.

 Go and get it: